fusionlaboratories/partner-api-sign/README.md

 x-timestamp: 1605779886
 ```

+* When submitting a request with a body, the format of the JSON body must be the same as when signed.
+* If the JSON body includes tabs (as opposed to spaces), it might be pasted incorrectly, depending on the OS used.
+It is recommended to avoid JSON formatting that uses tabs.
+* On Linux/Mac, if your body includes a trailing new line, you must hit Ctrl+D on the keyboard once to generate your signature and timestamp.
+If your body **does not** have a trailing new line, you must you must hit Ctrl+D on the keyboard *twice* to generate your signature and timestamp.
+* On Windows, to end your body, hit Ctrl+Z on the keyboard, followed by &lt;enter&gt; to end the body input.

 ### Sending requests
 In subdirectory `requests/` create a new directory with the name of the request for example `company_new`.
 Create two files in that directory named `uri` and `body` e.g.:

 file `requests/company_new/uri`:

 ```
 POST https://api.qredo.network/api/v1/p/company
 ```

 file `requests/company_new/body`:

 ```
 {
   "name": "ACME Corp",